Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-get-following-monday.md

 What we do here is set a new Date based on whatever the input was.

-The `input.getDate()` will return 23 if you are reading this on the 23rd of December.
+The `input.getDate()` will return 23 if you read this on the 23rd of December.
 Which is a Wednesday (3rd day of the week)

-Then add the number of days till a Monday so in the case of the 23 it would be (23 + (8 - 3) % 7); = 28
+Then add the number of days till a Monday, so in the case of the 23, it would be (23 + (8 - 3) % 7); = 28

 Which happens to be a Monday!
 Yeey 🎉